How to differentiate between good and bad recruiters?

 It would come as no surprise that hiring the wrong recruiter will have a direct correlation with the quality of candidate that they hire for you.
-So, it’s vital to feel confident that you are working with one of the best available recruitment consultants.
+So, it’s vital to feel confident that you are working with one of the best recruitment consultants available.

 You’re the one that has the responsibility of picking the right recruiter and more importantly, hiring the best candidate that you receive through them.

-So how do you differentiate between a good and bad recruiter when there are over 7,000 recruitment agencies in Australia?
+So how do you find the best recruiters when there are over 7,000 recruitment agencies in Australia?

-We could easily suggest that you should just use TalentVine to receive custom bids from top-rated specialist recruiters that have been rated and measured through our platform by your industry peers.
+We suggest that you should use TalentVine to receive custom bids from top-rated specialist recruiters.
+The platform presents you with the best recruiters for your business that have been rated and measured through TalentVineby your industry peers.
 However, for the sake of this question, let’s identify ways that you could differentiate between the best and worst recruiters available to help you.